awslabs/aws-mysql-jdbc/README.md

 |`failureDetectionCount` | Integer | No | Number of failed connection checks before considering database node as unhealthy. | `3` |
 |`monitorDisposalTime` | Integer | No | Interval in milliseconds for a monitor to be considered inactive and to be disposed. | `60000` |

+>### :warning: Warnings About Usage of the AWS JDBC Driver for MySQL with RDS Proxy
+> Using RDS Proxy endpoints with AWS JDBC Driver for MySQL with Enhanced Failure Monitoring plugin doesn't cause any critical issue.
+However such approach isn't recommended.
+The main reason is that RDS Proxy transparently re-routes driver requests to one of database instances.
+RDS Proxy decides which database instance is used to based on many criteria and it's on per request basis.
+Such switching from between different instances makes the plugin useless in terms of instance health monitoring.
+The plugin couldn't identify what actual instance it's connected to and which one it's monitoring.
+That could be a source of false positive failure detections.
+At the same time the plugin can still proactively monitor network connectivity to RDS Proxy endpoints and report outages back to a user application if they occur.
+>
+> It is suggested to turn off Enhanced Failure Monitoring plugin, or to avoid using RDS Proxy endpoints when the plugin is active.

 ## Extra Additions

 ### XML Entity Injection Fix